uhop/dynamodb-toolkit/README.md

 to build small efficient RESTful APIs and high-performance command-line utilities with a simple intuitive API.

 * Designed to work with existing code.
 Your legacy code can be gradually improved.
 No special requirements for database tables or indices!
 * Battle-proven.
-Used in production of mission-critical applications.
+Used in mission-critical applications.
 * Provides a flexible way preparing your data objects for storing and reviving them back:
   * Supports complex indexing: design your own queries!
   * Validate objects before storing.
-  * Check consistency of a database before storing objects.
+  * Check the consistency of a database before storing objects.
   * Rich set of efficient read/write/delete/clone/move operations.
   * Various low-level and high-level utilities for DynamoDB.
 * Automatically encoding/decoding your beautiful JSON data to and fro DynamoDB internal format.